elerihulme/Gower-Sea-Swimming/README.md

 The website was tested on Chrome, Mozilla, Edge and Safari browsers with no problems found.

-The website was tested on numerous sized screens including different desktop, tablet and mobile and was found to respond as expected to all sizes.
+The website was tested on numerous sized screens including different desktop, tablet and mobile devices and was found to respond as expected to all sizes.

 ![index responsive](documentation/index-responsive.png)
 ![gallery responsive](documentation/gallery-responsive.png)
 ![signup responsive](documentation/signup-responsive.png)